Hierosoft/PrintableTabletopMappingKit/README.md

 ![screenshot](https://github.com/poikilos/PrintableTabletopMappingKit/raw/master/screenshot.png)

 ## Use
 This tileset differs from most, in that it is "subtractive."
 That means that you should have a ground texture and/or grid.
 That can be done using the following directions.
-Another difference is that the grid is 2x2 Tiled units--the dotted black lines should be ignored, and the grid texture (described below) should be used for in-game measurements.
-This allows for drawing most helpful shapes; it also means that the paint brush is 1x1 on the synthetic grid (which represents 5x5ft in most tabletop games).
+Another difference is that the "synthetic grid" (gray in picture) is 2x2 Tiled Map Editor units--grid mode (the dotted black lines) should be turned off when using this, and the grid texture (described below) should be used for in-game measurements.
+The synthetic grid allows for drawing most helpful shapes; it also means that the paint brush is 1x1 in synthetic grid units.
+These grid squares would represent 5x5ft in most tabletop games.
 * Install Tiled Map Editor
 * Open Tiled Map Editor
 * New Map